Shabbir-Anjum/Inquisitor/Readme.txt

 # Inquisitor: AI-Powered Interviewer Bot 🤖

-Welcome to **Inquisitor**!
-This AI-powered interviewer bot is developed by **Team Pathfinder** to revolutionize the recruitment process.
+Welcome to Inquisitor!
+This AI-powered interviewer bot was developed by Team Pathfinder to revolutionize the recruitment process.
 Inquisitor autonomously conducts interviews, providing a consistent and efficient way to assess candidates without human intervention.

 ## 🚀 Features